12 Best Home Remedies For Nose Bleeding And Prevention Tips

 Illustration: StyleCraze Design Team

 Nosebleeds are scary, but most of the time, they are manageable without medical assistance if you know how to stop a nosebleed.
 Depending on whether you are experiencing an anterior nosebleed or a posterior (generally heavier) nosebleed, you can apply the home healing remedies to stop bleeding from the nose.
 Cold compress, essential oils, herbal remedies like nettle leaf, witch hazel and goldenseal, onions, apple cider vinegar, saline spray, and cayenne pepper are some home care options you can choose from.
 In case the remedies don’t work, or you are bleeding profusely, contact your healthcare provider immediately.
+However, you may also read about home remedies to stop bleeding to have an enhanced knowledge on the subject.

 Frequently Asked Questions